 You Will Need

-2 pounds parsnips, peeled and cut into 1-inch pieces
+2 pounds parsnips, peeled and cut into 1-inch pieces (8 medium)

-- Preheat oven to 400 degrees F and position racks towards the middle of the oven.
+Heat oven to 400 degrees F and position an oven rack in the middle of the oven.

-- In a medium bowl, toss parsnips with olive oil and ½ teaspoon of salt.
-Arrange parsnips in one layer onto a baking sheet.
+In a medium bowl, toss parsnips with olive oil and 1/2 teaspoon of salt.
+Arrange parsnips in one layer onto a baking sheet — or use two baking sheets.
 Bake in the oven for about 30 minutes, turning once, until lightly golden brown.

-- Add roasted parsnips to a blender or food processor with water, cream and nutmeg.
+Add roasted parsnips to a food processor (or use a food mill) with water/stock, cream and nutmeg.
 Puree until your desired consistency, add more water if necessary.
-Add the addition 1/4 teaspoon of salt to taste.
+Stir in a few grinds of pepper and season with salt to taste.